Who are you?

 I have a 3D model that I designed.
 Can I share it on your site or have you turn it into an action figure?

-If you have something that's already 3D printer ready, contact me on Facebook or Instagram and I'll almost certainly put it up on the remixes or guest designs part of the site... provided it doesn't duplicate any existing Character Options figures.
+If you have something that's already 3D printer ready, contact me on Facebook or Instagram and I'll almost certainly put it up on the guest designs part of the site... provided it doesn't duplicate any existing Character Options figures and is a mostly accurate replica of whatever it's supposed to be.

-If you aren't sure if it's 3D printable, I'll be happy to take a look and try to assess whether it's something that can be adapted for printing, provided you have some way to export your design in either a STL or OBJ file format that I can read.
+If you aren't sure if the model is 3D printable, I'll be happy to take a look and try to assess whether it's something that can be adapted for printing, provided you have some way to export your design in either a STL or OBJ file format that I can read.

 Note that a lot of models created in Maya, DAZ, or Poser for 3D animation purposes are built in such a way that their mesh resembles a 2-dimensional house of cards.
 They have no internal mass because they aren't a solid wireframe, just a series of layered flats with no depth that tend to turn into empty hollow shells when converted into STL or OBJ format for printing.
 There are sometimes ways to fix this, but they are often fiddly and time consuming, and may not be worth the effort.

-Additionally, many 3D models cheat by giving you a highly detailed skin wrapped around a generic wireframe body.
+Additionally, some 3D model software cheats by giving you a highly detailed skin wrapped around a generic wireframe body.
 As only the wireframe itself is printable, even though a model may look detailed due to the color and shadow that have been painted onto it's surface, don't be offended if I tell you your mesh is simply not viable for 3D printing purposes.

 I have an original costume/prop or highly accurate reproduction.
 Is there a way to scan this and turn it into a figure?

-In theory, if I have a large number of smart phone pictures (typically over 100) taken of a stationary object under neutral lighting conditions that you can walk around and take photos of from every angle in a 360° spread (the object and its surroundings can't move, only the person taking the photos) I can use photogrammetry software like Zephyr or ReCap Photo to stitch these images together into a 3D model that may or may not give me enough surface detail to use as a starting point for a figure.
+In theory, if you take about 100 smart phone pictures of a stationary object under neutral lighting conditions that you can walk around and take photos of from every angle in a 360° spread (the object, light source, and its surroundings can't move, and you need to be careful that your own shadow doesn't cross the object as you move around it) I can use photogrammetry software like Zephyr or ReCap Photo to stitch these images together into a 3D model that may or may not give me enough surface detail to use as a starting point for a figure.
 The technology is still in its infancy, so I can't use it to magic up a figure instantly, but I have used it before to create basic body shapes and surface details that I would have had a hard time creating from scratch otherwise.

 You can find more information on photogrammetry and 3D scanning in the 3D Modeling and Figure Design section of the FAQ, but if you or someone you know owns an original Doctor Who prop or highly accurate replica, or is a professional cosplayer with an accurate costume that's approximately the same size/stature as the actor you cosplay as, I definitely want to talk to you.